 No more paying the full-price:

 I have never been one to haggle a price tag.
 I will pay whatever the price tag says.
 But I also know that there are such things as “tourist prices” and “local prices”.
 A fine example was when my wife and I went to Costa Rica last summer.
-We went and asked for a reservation at a fine steak house on the resort.
+We went and asked for a reservation at a fine steak house at RIU Guanacaste, the resort where we were staying.
 The resort caters to mostly English speaking adults so the staff spoke English for the most part.
 We went to make a reservation and were told none were available but that we could speak to the manager if we wanted.

 We found the manager, and my wife started to speak the local language… Spanish.
 It wasn’t perfect Spanish, and she spoke it slowly.
 But the manager was impressed that she tried and even helped her out along the way.
 That night we were able to eat at the steak house that earlier that day had no reservations available.
 The reason?
-Because we were able to sound like a local.
+Because we were able to connect with the locals by using their language.

 In a few months we will be heading to Germany.
 For the last year or so I have been learning the language.
 I admit it’s tough…but I also know that we will be able to break off the touristy road and interact somewhat with the locals.
 And because of that we will probably visit towns that our friends never will… Drink beer in areas that only the locals go… And more importantly, we will establish cross-cultural friendships and do so while giving our brains a nice boost.